-Krishna Shroff Shares A Liplock With Boyfriend Eban Hyams; Says She Is Grateful To Have Met Love
+Krishna Shroff Shares Liplock With Boyfriend Eban Hyams; Says She Is Grateful To Have Met Love!

-Tiger Shroff's sister Krishna Shroff recently admitted being in a relationship with Eban Hayms while speaking with a leading tabloid.
-Since then, the couple has been indulging in some PDA on social media.
-While the star kid often keeps grabbing headlines for her bold pictures, she once again took the internet by storm by sharing some sizzling pictures with her beau.
+Tiger Shroff's sister Krishna Shroff recently admitted being in a relationship with Eban Hyams while speaking with a leading tabloid.
+Since then, the couple has been indulging in some public display of affection on social media.
+While Jackie Shroff's daughter often keeps grabbing headlines for her bold pictures, she once again took the Internet by storm by sharing some sizzling pictures with her beau.

 Sharing some pictures from her intimate moments with Eban, Krishna captioned them as, "Always making me laugh. 😆 Grateful to have met my best friend, twin soul, and love this year. ♥️✨ @ebanhyams."
 In one of the photos, the lovebirds are also seen sharing a passionate liplock.